yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/12-express-middleware/README.md

 ## CORS
 All Browsers follow the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) and have been designed to limit client access to HTTP servers that a client source is not being hosed on.
 Cross Site Origin Resource Scripting (CORS) is a mechanisum that clients and servers can implament so that browsers will know which HTTP requests an external script (script hosted on a different domain) is allowed to make.
 CORS use a set of headers on both the client request and server response to dictate to the browser what Access Controlls are in place.

+#### Preflighted Requests
+Preflighted requests are HTTP requests sent using the OPTIONS method to the resource on the domain.
+Preflight requests are sent to gather information about the resource before making the actual request.
+Cross-Site requests are automaticly preflighted by the browser to make sure the actual request is valid to send.

 #### CORS Request Headers
 * The `Origin` header is required to be set on all CORS Requests.
 Its value should be the domain that the client is hosted on.
 * The `Access-Control-Request-Method` header is used in a pre-flight request to determine which types of request methods are available for a given URI path.